flxw/flxw.github.io/_app/_posts/blog/2022-11-10-standing-up-sigstore-locally.md

 tags: sscs
 ---

-In this post, I describe steps how to stand up a Sigstore deployment on your Kubernetes cluster, adding detail and background information where I feel that it is needed.
+In this post, I describe steps on how to stand up a Sigstore deployment on your Kubernetes cluster, adding detail and background information where I feel that it is needed.
 The post is aimed at the early adopter of the project who is roughly familiar with how Sigstore works internally.
-If you follow right through the end, you will have a working Sigstore deployment on your machine - usable in the same manner as you would a remote deployment.
+If you follow right through to the end, you will have a working Sigstore deployment on your machine - usable in the same manner as you would a remote deployment.

 As usual, I stand on the shoulders of giants, as I have benefitted a lot from